C2SP/wycheproof/README.md

 ## Development Priorities

 We're in the process of revitalizing development and maintenance of Project Wycheproof as a C2SP project with a renewed focus on the test vector data.
-Our immediate priorities are:

-1. Improving documentation and tooling support for external contributors to provide new test data to existing vector files.
-2. Developing a community of downstream consumers who can help sheppard maintenance and review of new test vector data.
-3. Adding additional algorithm and test case coverage to the test vector data.
+Our immediate priority is adding additional algorithm and test case coverage to the test vector data.

 ## FAQ